Ntrie1/Ecommerce-SPA-ReactProject/README.md

 ## Home Page
 Home Page is public for all users.
-It has an about us explore mote button that redirects the users to All Devices page when clicked.
+It has an explore more button that redirects the users to All Devices page when clicked.

 ![Alt text](image-3.png)